aziyan99/wamp/README.md

     build\wamp.exe init
     ```

 The compiled `wamp.exe` is a standalone executable.
 You can move it to any directory on your system (e.g., `C:\wamp\`).
 All the files and folders that `wamp.exe` creates and manages (like `bin`, `www`, `tmp`, and configuration files) will be contained within the same directory as the executable.
 This makes the entire WAMP environment portable.
-If it is still not working, sometimes stop-start the apache again or close-open the browser fix it.

 ## Usage